Soft-Coated Wheaten Terriers (SCWT) have a predisposition to certain hereditary diseases.

-If there is an indication of Protein loss, a pooled urine test could be undertaken, as follows:
+If there is an indication of Protein loss, a pooled urine test should be undertaken as follows:

-2. The samples should be saved separately in the refrigerator.
+The samples should be saved separately in a refrigerator.

-Vet: Take 1ml from each sample, mix the 3ml together gently, and send off the 3 ml mixture for one UPC determination which will be an average
+Vet - Take 1ml from each sample, gently mix the result and send this one (3ml) sample to your Lab. for one UPC determination.
+This will provide an average

-UPC on urine samples collected at the clinic are often higher than those collected at home, probably because of anxiety/stress and increased blood pressure at
+Note: UPC on urine samples collected at the clinic are often higher than those collected at home, probably because of anxiety/stress and increased blood pressure at the clinic.

 Standards of Care for Proteinuria by Dr Shelly L. Vaden on this link (pdf - opens in new tab)